eromatiya/the-glorious-dotfiles/README.md

 ## Summary and details

-If you're too lazy to open the wiki, here's some of the details you need to know.
+If you're too lazy to read the wiki, here's some of the details you need to know.

 ### Starring